MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Profile/v1.0.12/Remove-AzureRmEnvironment.md

 # Remove-AzureRmEnvironment

 ## SYNOPSIS
-Removes endpoints and metadata for connecting to an azure_2 instance.
+Removes endpoints and metadata for connecting to an Azure instance.

 ## SYNTAX